-Figs. 1 and 2 show the schematic of the proposed security system.
+Figure 1 (a) shows the schematic of the proposed security system.
 The proposed system consists of a robot-like mobile machine with a UWB antenna, a transmitter, a receiver and a signal processing unit for imaging and control processes.
-This machine moves towards the position of a detected target to check it closely with, for example, an optical camera.
-Note that the radar system using the TR method and the multiple reflection waves can obtain an image in a blind-spot where targets are not directly visible to the radar system or cameras.
+This machine moves towards a detected target position to check it closely with, for example, an optical camera.
+Note that the radar system with the TR method and using multiple reflection waves can obtain an image in a blind-spot where many targets are not directly visible to the radar system or cameras.

-For simplicity, the electromagnetic wave propagation and room models are assumed to be 2-dimensional.
-The room is composed of two flat metallic walls as in Fig. 2.
-It is assumed that a mono-static radar system with a single omni-directional antenna is located at $\mathbf{x}{a}(T) = (x{a}(T), y{a}(T))$ and moves according to the imaging results.
+For simplicity, electromagnetic wave propagation and room models are assumed to be 2-dimensional.
+The room is composed of two flat metallic walls as in Fig. 1 (b).
+It is assumed that a mono-static radar system with a single omni-directional antenna is located at $x_a(T) = (x_a(T), y_a(T))$ and moves according to the imaging results.
 This antenna is used as a transmitter and receiver.
 A mono-cycle pulse with a center frequency of 1.0 GHz is transmitted from the antenna and the same antenna receives the echoes.
 The received signal is A/D converted and stored in memory.
 A filter matched to the transmitted pulse is applied to the received signal and the output s(t) is obtained.
-Fig. 3 shows an example of the signal s(t)at T = 0, in which we see multiple scattering echoes.
-This signal is generated numerically by employing a ray-tracing algorithm.
+Fig. 2 shows an example of the signal s(t) at T = 0, in which we see multiple scattering echoes.
+This signal is numerically generated by employing a ray-tracing algorithm.